Ethan13310/Thread-Pool-Cpp/README.md

 * `thread_pool(std::size_t thread_count)` (Constructor) : Number of worker threads to instantiate.
 * `push(Func &&fn, Args &&...args)` : Push a new task into the queue.
 * `clear()` : Remove all pending tasks from the queue.
-* `joinable()` : Check wether worker threads are joinable.
 * `join()` : Wait all worker threads to finish.
-This function must be called before the thread pool is destroyed, if they haven't been detached before.
+This function is called within the destructor.
-* `detach()` : Detach all worker threads.
 * `thread_count() const` : Get the number of worker threads.
 * `active_count() const` : Get the number of active worker threads (ie. the number of threads which have a task assigned).